ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 ## Coroutine context and dispatchers

 We've already seen `launch(CommonPool) {...}`, `async(CommonPool) {...}`, `run(NonCancellable) {...}`, etc.
 In these code snippets [CommonPool] and [NonCancellable] are _coroutine contexts_.
-This section covers other available choices.
+There are more.

 ### Dispatchers and threads

-Coroutine context includes a [_coroutine dispatcher_][CoroutineDispatcher] which determines what thread or threads the corresponding coroutine uses for its execution.
-Coroutine dispatcher can confine coroutine execution to a specific thread, dispatch it to a thread pool, or let it run unconfined.
-Try the following example:
+Coroutine context includes a [_coroutine dispatcher_][CoroutineDispatcher] determining what thread/s the corresponding coroutine uses for execution.
+Coroutine dispatcher can confine coroutine execution to a specific thread, dispatch it to a thread pool, or let it run unconfined:

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {